-If you have small amounts of income from work as a sole trader or a property business (including renting out car park spaces), you don’t need to report the first £1,000 of income on your personal tax return.
+If you have small amounts of income from work as a sole trader or a property business (including renting out car park spaces), you don’t need to report the first £1,000 of income on your Self Assessment tax return.

 If your income from trading or a property business is more than £1,000, the allowances can be used to reduce your taxable income.
 You can’t use the £1,000 allowance and, at the same time, claim tax relief for expenses.
 It’s one or the other.
 So you need to compare the amount of expenses you incur against the £1,000 allowance to see which is the most efficient for you.

 Some examples of how to use the allowance, or whether to use it all, are shown below.

 Example one - Trading income under £1,000